-very time I hear the write what you know rule, I think about J. R. R. Tolkien.
-Tolkien had a quiet, ordinary life: Sunday mass, lectures at Oxford’s Pembroke College, home for lunch, afternoon tea, and some gardening — As boring as a wet day spent watching The Hobbit.
-Tolkien rarely traveled; he almost never went abroad.
-Now, imagine if Tolkien had followed the rule write what you know!
-Instead of the Lord of the Rings, he would have probably written a dull story about an old professor who chokes on his English tea.
+Every time I hear the write what you know rule, I think about J. R. R. Tolkien.
+Tolkien led a quiet, ordinary life: Sunday mass, lectures at Oxford’s Pembroke College, lunch at home, afternoon tea, and some gardening—as boring as a wet day spent watching The Hobbit.
+Tolkien rarely traveled and almost never went abroad.
+Now, imagine if Tolkien had followed the rule to write what you know.
+Instead of The Lord of the Rings, he would have probably written a dull story about an old professor who chokes on his English tea.

-But I am sure that the experts mean good.
-Write what you know is better than saying Go on a hill during a stormy night and pray to the gods that they will provide you with the instructions on how to write the masterpiece of the 21st century.
+But I’m sure that the experts mean well.
+Write what you know is better than saying Go on a hill during a stormy night and pray to the gods for the instructions on how to write the masterpiece of the 21st century.

-They do mean good.
-Yet, I believe that this advice may be misleading.
-It suggests, for example, that if you are a lawyer you can only write about trials and rich people who steal money or if you are a scientist you can only write about a mad biologist who clones sheep.
+They do mean well.
+Yet, I believe that this advice can be misleading.
+It suggests, for example, that if you’re a lawyer, you can only write about trials and rich people who steal money, or if you are a scientist, you can only write about a mad biologist who clones sheep.

 Write what you know encourages you to stay in your writing comfort zone, pushes you to write uninteresting autobiography-like stories (like the one that Tolkien would have written), and kills your imagination.

-Many other writers have had their say on the write what you know nonsense:
+Many other writers have had their diverging say on the write what you know rule:

 Wait!
 I may have a solution.

-After my novel Zagreb had been published, I did lots of readings and presentations.
+After my novel Zagreb was published, I did many readings and presentations.
 Man, I enjoyed that time.

-At these events, readers were asking things like: Have you really been fighting in a war?
+At these events, readers asked questions like: Have you really been fighting in a war?
 Are you a real soldier?
 Have you really seen those places during the war?

-If you are wondering… No, I do not really know how to use a weapon, how to kill people or to save them.
+And If you’re wondering too… No, I don’t really know how to use a weapon (never shot one!), how to kill people, or to save them.
 I pretended I do.
-Although I have never been in a war, I know what being hungry or scared means, and certainly remember a time when I have felt lost or invincible.
+Although I have never been in a war, I know what’s like to be hungry or scared, and I certainly can remember a time when I have felt lost or invincible.

-Your novel does not have to be real.
+Your novel doesn’t have to be real.
 It has to feel real.

 Write about whatever you want.

-You want to write about a man who invents a time machine and goes back to the future, to the year 24.345?
+Do you want to write about a man who invents a time machine and goes back to the future, to the year 24.345?
 Do it!
-You want to write about a scientist who discovers the universal law of nature?
+Do you want to write about a scientist who discovers the universal law of nature?
 Do it!

-Write so that the reader can feel that you know about time travel, or mathematics, or anything you want to write about.
+Write so that the reader feels like you know about time travel, mathematics, or anything you want to write about.
 Be quasi-real.

 How do you do that?